francoisbirgand/Github-and-markdown-instructions/Github_markdown_instructions.md

 -   For Windows: "dir" + enter (for "directory")
 -   for Mac OS: "ls" + enter (for "list")

 These commands will list all the files and directory that are in the current directory.
 Now if you need to navigate forward from your current directory to a directory called "example\_directory", type "cd example\_directory".
-A very nice feature with the command lines is that you do not have to type all the word "example\_directory", but the first one or two letters and then press the "tab" key, and it will fill the name automatically as long as it is unique.
+A very nice feature with the command lines is that you do not have to spell all the word "example\_directory", but the first one or two letters and then press the "tab" key, and it will fill the name automatically as long as it is unique.
 Sometimes, you have files with the same name with different extensions, then it will fill until it can and then you have to add other letters and press "tab" again to make a unique possibility.

 -   [More details on using the Windows command lines](https://www.digitalcitizen.life/command-prompt-how-use-basic-commands) at this page
 -   [More details on using the Terminal command lines on mac](https://github.com/0nn0/terminal-mac-cheatsheet) at this page

 #### The initial command lines to start a repository from your computer's end

 OK, so by now, you should have started a repository from your browser.
 Navigate to the directory where your files are going to be stored and "pushed" to GitHub.
 Remember, this directory should be **empty**.
 It is now time to copy and paste the text under "... or create a new repository on the command line" that came .
 Normally now, you are set up and you are good to go!!
-It did take me a while to get there because I did not follow all the good instructions and burnt steps, etc. Hopefully this worked fo you a bit more smoothly...!
+It did take me a while to get there because I did not follow all the good instructions and burnt steps, etc. Hopefully this worked for you a bit more smoothly...!

 The main commands that you will use in Git
 ------------------------------------------

 On the [GitHub workflow](https://guides.github.com/introduction/flow/) page, they insist (rightfully so), on the importance of "branches" compare to "master".
 This is the prerequisite for working on a collaborative basis.
 Now, at the time I am writing this post, I have not needed to use branches, yet.
-I suggest that as a first step, you do need to either, just yet.
+I suggest that as a first step, you need not to either, just yet.

-At this introductory stage, you really less than 10 commands.
+At this introductory stage, you really need less than 10 commands.
 I think [this page](http://rogerdudler.github.io/git-guide/) really has all you need here!
 I am going to paraphrase this with I have used.

 OK, so you want to have your file published in Github.
 The first thing you need to do is *add* the files in the 'adding batch' or 'stage area' using: \* git add